Common SSL Issues and How to Resolve Them

 - The certificate has expired or is self-signed.

-- Use a Trusted CA: Always purchase your SSL certificate from a reputable Certificate Authority like DigiCert, GlobalSign, or Let’s Encrypt.
+- Purchase an SSL certificate from a trusted CA, such as DigiCert, GlobalSign, or Let’s Encrypt.

-- Install Intermediate Certificates: Ensure that all intermediate certificates are installed correctly to complete the certificate chain.
+- Ensure that all intermediate certificates are installed correctly.
+Use tools like SSL Checker to verify the certificate chain.

 2. Mixed Content Warnings